From Google to Apple

 Only a handful of apps support multiple windows at this time, but being able to e.g. view one email in a thread while composing a reply feels great.

-Ecosystem effects of iPad are the ability to use it as a second monitor, and the ability to use my Mac’s mouse and keyboard to control the iPad. macOS’s Preview app allows iPad to be used as an input device for signing documents and marking up images.
+Ecosystem effects of iPad are the ability to use it as a second monitor, and the ability to use a Mac’s mouse and keyboard to control it. macOS’s Preview app allows iPad to be used as an input device for signing documents and marking up images.
 This is something I did before by manually transferring files, but now it’s two clicks with instant sync.

 ✔ Pixel → iPhone